worldweb/loan-calculator-wp/readme.txt

   Our loan calculator currently supports a maximum of up to 50% balloon amount.

 = 5.
 How can we configure the loan calculator? =
   You can refer to the in-depth documentation.
 We have explained everything in detail and also provided demo resources.
-For this, go to the the top of this plugin page where we have put documentation and demo site links.
+For this, go to the top of this plugin page where we have put documentation and demo site links.

 = 6.
-How can I change the background, border, principal graph, Interest Graph colors? = You can change all of these from the admin panel.
+How can I change the background, border, principal graph, and Interest Graph colors? = You can change all of these from the admin panel.
 To do this, go to the loan calculator and click on the "Display Settings" option.
 Here, you can manage the color settings.

 = 7.
-How can I enable repayment frequency for quarterly and yearly? = By default, the monthly option on the frontend will appear.
+How can I enable repayment frequency for quarterly and yearly? = By default, the monthly option on the front end will appear.
 If you want to enable quarterly and yearly repayment frequency, go to the loan calculator in WordPress admin and click on the "General Settings" option.
 You will find the "Enable Repayment Frequency Options" option at the very end.
 You can check quarterly and yearly from here.

 = 8.
-How can I change or enable/disable all default values for the loan amount text field? = You can change all default values or enable/disable for the loan amount text field from the Backend.
+How can I change or enable/disable all default values for the loan amount text field? = You can change all default values or enable/disable the loan amount text field from the Backend.
 To do this, go to the loan calculator settings and click on the "Default Value Settings" option.
 Here, you can manage all default loan amount text value settings.

 = 9.
 How can I enable/disable the repayment chart, loan amortization table, and video tab? = You can enable/disable these options from the WP admin.
 Go to the loan calculator and click on the "Tab Field" option.
 Here, you can manage these things.

 = 10.
 How can I enable loan fee calculation? =
   You can enable/disable loan fee calculation from the WP admin.
-Go to the loan calculator > click on "Default value settings" tab and search for "Enable Fee Calculation" and enable/disable according to your needs.
+Go to the loan calculator > click on the "Default value settings" tab and search for "Enable Fee Calculation" and enable/disable according to your needs.

 == Changelog ==

 = 1.2.3 (Dec 21, 2023) =
 - Added Change theme option
 - Added change font-family option with search functionality
-- Added search functionality in exiting currency option
+- Added search functionality in existing currency option

 = 1.2.2 (Nov 27, 2023) =
-- Added option to manage "Payment Mode" default and Hide from frontend.
+- Added option to manage "Payment Mode" default and Hide from the front.
 - Calculation issues and default text changes.
 - Added backend setting description for the fields.

 = 1.2.1 (Nov 20, 2023) =
 * Verified and ensured compatibility with WordPress version 6.4
-* Resolve few issues with the version compatibility.
+* Resolve a few issues with the version compatibility.

 = 1.2.0 (Nov 16, 2023) =
 * Verified and ensured compatibility with WordPress version 6.3.2

 = 1.0.9 =
 * Added default payment mode setting.
-* Added feature to hide payment mode on calculator.
+* Added a feature to hide payment mode on the calculator.
 * Added total payment label setting.

 = 1.0.8 =